Skip to main content

 • Anastrozole is an aromatase inhibitor.
 It blocks the conversion of testosterone into estrogen, preventing potential side effects like water retention or gynecomastia that can result from elevated estrogen levels.

-For women, hormonal interventions are similarly tailored to their specific needs, which can change dramatically during and post-menopause.
+For women, hormonal interventions are similarly tailored to their specific needs, which can change dramatically during perimenopause and post-menopause.
 Low-dose Testosterone Cypionate can be used to address symptoms like low libido and fatigue, while progesterone may be prescribed to support mood and sleep, particularly if a woman’s natural production has declined.
 The goal is to restore the intricate balance between these hormones, addressing the full spectrum of symptoms.

 What Are the Indicators for Peptide Therapy?

 Peptide therapies represent another frontier in personalized wellness, often targeting specific pathways related to growth and repair.
 The decision to use a peptide like Ipamorelin or Sermorelin is often guided by biomarkers like IGF-1.
-If IGF-1 levels are suboptimal, it may indicate a decline in the body’s natural production.
+If IGF-1 levels are suboptimal, it may indicate a decline in the body’s natural growth hormone production.

 Peptides that stimulate the body’s own release of growth hormone can help optimize these levels, leading to benefits in muscle mass, recovery, and sleep quality without the need for direct growth hormone replacement.
 This approach is a clear example of using biomarkers to guide a targeted intervention designed to restore a natural biological process.